 How Do Real Estate Agents Get Involved?

-While agents cannot conduct appraisals, they play a key role in supporting fair valuations:
+While agents cannot conduct appraisals, they play a key role in supporting fair valuations.

 How to Protest a Low Appraisal

-Home appraisals are an essential part of real estate, ensuring buyers, sellers, and lenders understand a property’s fair market value.
-While regulations have strengthened the appraisal industry, challenges like appraiser shortages, conservative valuations, and potential bias remain.
-Understanding the difference between a CMA and an appraisal, knowing how agents can help, and being aware of options to contest an appraisal can help buyers and sellers make informed decisions.
-As real estate evolves with technology and market changes, we can expect appraisals to adapt further, ensuring a fairer and more efficient process for all.
+Home appraisals are an essential part of real estate, ensuring buyers, sellers, and lenders understand a property's fair market value.
+While regulations have strengthened the industry, challenges like appraiser shortages, conservative valuations, and potential bias remain.